MMEDIT: A Unified Framework for Multi-Type Audio Editing via Audio Language Model: Data pipeline

 \subsubsection{Speed Modification}

 This task adjusts the playback rate of a sound event while keeping all other attributes unchanged: \((F + B \rightarrow F \times \alpha + B)\), where the scaling factor \(\alpha\) controls the speed.

 Given the structured nature of audio editing instructions, we designed diverse prompt templates for each editing type, incorporating specific slots for variable parameters such as event types, timestamps, and occurrence counts.
 We then construct corresponding textual instructions by populating these slots with fine-grained metadata to simulate realistic user commands.
-In total, the simulated corpus comprises over one million triplets, amounting to approximately 2500 hours of audio.
-Furthermore, to ensure a reliable evaluation benchmark, we perform an additional rigorous screening process to filter out a test set, with high audio fidelity and semantic alignment guaranteed.
+By scaling this pipeline, we construct a massive training corpus comprising over one million triplets, amounting to approximately 2500 hours of audio.
+To ensure a reliable evaluation standard, we further curate a high-quality benchmark through rigorous screening and human verification.
 We make both this benchmark and our generation pipeline publicly available to foster reproducible research and facilitate fair comparison.
 The detailed statistics for each editing task are presented in Table~\ref{tab:dataset_stats}.